Deadlines for authors:

 Note that such a definition does not consider an arXiv.org paper as a publication because it cannot be rejected.
 It also excludes university technical reports which are typically not peer reviewed.
 However, this definition of publication does include peer-reviewed workshop papers, even if they do not appear in a proceedings, if their length is more than 4 pages including citations.
 Given this definition, any submission to ECCV should not have substantial overlap with prior publications or other concurrent submissions.

 As a rule of thumb, the ECCV submission should contain no more than 20 percent of material from previous publications.
+If you are making a submission to another conference or ECCV2018 at the same time, which covers similar or overlapping material, you should refer to that submission in order to explain the differences, just as you would if you had previously published related work.
 Authors are encouraged to contact the Program Chairs about clarifications on borderline cases.